ljdursi/dursi-blog/_posts/2020-04-18-cobol-imperial-college-and-sustained-scientific-softare.md

 or otherwise, for software and shared databases or systems in our research communities.
 Our funding models are all built around supporting experiments, observations, or theoretical works &mdash;
-short-term projects which start, proceed, result in publication(s), and other research outpus, and are then done.
+short-term projects which start, proceed, result in publications and other research outpus, and are then done.
 Mechanisms for ongoing support of evolving research _inputs_ isn't even a work in progress &mdash; it's absent.